 This is not to say that you shouldn’t take precautions and always be aware of your surroundings.
 Pickpocketing is a major concern here, so take caution with your belongings, especially in crowded, tourist-heavy areas, such as in Centro Historico, or on the Metro.
 Getting a money belt or anti-theft purse may be a good idea.

 As with any major city, there are also definitely areas that you should not venture into.
 Some of these areas include Tepito, Ciudad Neza, and Iztapalapa.
 Some of these sketchy areas stand right next to the tourist-centric neighborhoods, so watch where you’re going and take caution to not accidentally walk into these areas.

 I will say that even as a solo female traveler, I felt relatively safe in Mexico City.
 However, as with any solo trip, please use caution and common sense – don’t walk around late at night, don’t go anywhere with strangers, don’t drink too much, always watch your surroundings.

-English is not as commonly spoken here as in other parts of Mexico (like Cancun or Cabo), so it is useful to learn a few basic Spanish phrases to get around.
+- Language: English is not as commonly spoken here as in other parts of Mexico (like Puerto Vallarta or Cancun), so it is definitely useful to learn a few basic Spanish phrases to get around.
 However, most hotels, attractions, and restaurants that are frequented by tourists are staffed with people who speak some English.

 Where to Stay in Mexico City